singnet/dev-portal/docs/ai-consumers/paypal.md

 Choose a Metamask.

 By selecting this option,yYou are Authorizing SingularityNET to use Metamask.
 Metamask is a plugin which can be used as an Wallet.
-It is coming from Ethereum blockchain, so you can add money, any crypto currency or tokens to this Wallet.
+It is coming from Ethereum Blockchain, so you can add money, any crypto currency or tokens to this Wallet.

 For example if I want to move the money into my account, you need to do a Blockchain Operation.
 Or need to move money from your account to channel, into my account, which involves some additional charges,